 - Breaking out diversity spend by ethnicity and gender, if needed.

 - Tracking the number of events attended or hosted to increase the diverse supplier reach out

 - Tracking new diverse suppliers with addressable spend

 - Calculating the cost savings achieved by contracting diverse suppliers

 - Calculating market share for diverse suppliers

 The metrics to evaluate supplier diversity programs differ based on the organization’s industry, geographic location and size.
 The economic impact of supplier diversity on brings insights on detailed benefits by engaging with the diverse supply base.
-It also provides the companies to gain a competitive advantage over other companies when competing for a government or state contract.
+It also enables companies to gain an edge over the competition for a government or state contract.

 What’s Your Plan for Procurement and Supply Chain?

 As 2020 turns into the year of disruption, GEP’s unparalleled software and strategy solutions — featuring end-to-end digital transformation — ensure your procurement and supply chain organization stays resilient and effective.
 Find out how GEP can help — talk to us today.

 David has over 20 years of experience in leading several large-scale consulting and sourcing engagements for transport and logistics at Fortune 500 companies.